• Home

 Instructions

-• In a stand mixer or a large bowl with hand mixer, cream together the butter and sugars until light and fluffy.
+• In bowl of a stand mixer fitted with paddle attachment, cream together the softened butter, granulated sugar and brown sugar until light and fluffy.
+About 1-2 minutes.

-• Add the baking powder, baking soda, cinnamon, salt and 1 cup of the flour.
+• Add the baking powder, baking soda, cinnamon, salt and all purpose flour.
 Mix on low until just incorporated.

-• With a small cookie scoop or level tablespoon, drop dough on ungreased baking sheets about 2 inches apart.
+• With a small cookie scoop or level tablespoon, drop dough on prepared cookie sheets or ungreased cookie sheets about 2 inches apart.

 • Bake 9-11 minutes and until edges are golden brown.